misa9999/devfinance/README.md

 ## 💻 Project

-This application was built in the Rocketseat event, and this project consists of you managing your finances.
-In the event was used Javascript, HTML and CSS, but I wanted to take it to the next level and I used this project to apply my knowledge in ReactJS!
+This application was built in the Rocketseat event, and this project consists in managing your finances.
+I worked with Javascript, HTML and CSS, but I wanted to take it to the a next level, so I used this project to apply my knowledge in ReactJS!

 ---